 Our guild currently has a show every other year (even years) at the Toms River Elks Lodge #1875.
 This is the guild's major fund raiser.
 We also have a raffle quilt which is part of the show to generate additional funds.

 Beachplum Quilters is a guild member of : Maqgnet (Middle Atlantic Quilt Guild Network)

 Show and Tell Our monthly meetings include the various works in progress or completed quilts by the guild members.

 Block of the Month There is a Bock of the Month committee.
-They provide color and pattern for this activity and then we have a drawing for the blocks amongst guild members.
+They provide color and pattern for this activity.
+At the end of the year, completed quilt tops are displayed and voted upon.

 Charity Quilts We continue to make quilts for charities.
-Our charity volunteers can meet at: Crafty Fabrics750 Mantoloking Road, Brick, N. J, 08723 (732) 920-6220www.craftyfabricsquilting.com Recipients of the charity quilts have been nursing homes, Hospice families, veterans, a women's shelter, and hundreds of at-risk babies.
+Our charity volunteers can meet at: Crafty Fabrics750 Mantoloking Road, Brick, N. J, 08723 (732) 920-6220www.craftyfabricsquilting.com Recipients of the charity quilts have been nursing homes, Hospice families, veterans, a women's shelter, and hundreds of at-risk babies and children.
 2013 was the year we made 125 bed size quilts which were donated to local families/victims of Hurricane Sandy (10/29/12).
 This year, 2017, we are making quilts for children and families affected by Hurricanes Harvey and Irma, as well as for Oceans of Love, our local Ocean County charity for children.
 We will send more charity quilts to House of Hope, another local organization helping homeless families.

 Door Prizes After you sign in at each meeting as a member, you are given a ticket for a door prize drawing that night.

 Workshops The guild schedules lectures & workshops during the course of the year.
 Professional quilt artists offer their expertise on appliqué, paper piecing or whatever the guild may be interested in accomplishing.
-We look for nationally known lecturers to speak at our meetings and biannual Spring Luncheon.
+We look for nationally known lecturers to speak at our meetings and events.